ExpressLRS/Docs/docs/quick-start/receivers/geprc2400.md

     10. Wait for the process to finish.
 A Green Success bar will show up in the ExpressLRS Configurator.

+    11. If your receiver has a boot pad instead of a boot button, make sure to disconnect it from ground or remove the solder bridge you made on step 2.

-    11. The LED on the Receiver should return to Slow Blinking LED pattern after a few seconds.
+    12. The LED on the Receiver should return to Slow Blinking LED pattern after a few seconds.

         <figure markdonw>
         ![LEDSEQ_DISCONNECTED](../../assets/images/LEDSEQ_DISCONNECTED_50_50.gif)